Not-so-Cleansing Recessions

-Notably, the equilibrium conditions do not depend on $q$.
-LoV only affects the production of the downstream intermediary firm.
+We note that the equilibrium conditions do not depend on $\mathcal{L}^{ext}$.
+External returns to varieties only affect the production of the downstream intermediary firm.
 This change in production does not translate into higher demand for the upstream firms, because total expenditure on the composite good is fixed to $\mathcal{I}$.
-Economies with higher $q$ have larger final good output and lower price such that the revenue of the intermediary remains fixed at $\mathcal{I}$.
-Examining eq. (\ref{eq:cutoff}), we establish the following result. \begin{lemma}[Cutoff determination] Whenever there is entry into the economy ($E>0$), the productivity cutoff $\underline z_t$ is independent of the incumbent distribution $m_{t-1}$. \end{lemma}
+Economies with higher LoV have larger final good output and a proportionately lower price index such that the revenue of the intermediary remains fixed at $\mathcal{I}=PY$.